 Based on this scripture we need to observe all of the commands concerning salvation.

-So what is the complete plan of salvation that we see in the New Testament?
+So what is the complete plan of salvation we see in the New Testament?

 The first step in the plan is to hear the story of Jesus.
 This can be achieved through the Gospels (Matthew, Mark, Luke, or John) or by hearing a sermon about the Gospel.

 Having heard the story of Jesus the next step in the plan is to develop belief in the story.
-This step is different for everyone; some people believe after hearing one sermon or reading through one Gospel, for others it can take a lot of time and study.
+This step is different for everyone; some people believe after hearing one sermon or reading through one gospel account, for others it can take a lot of time and study.

 Repentance is acknowledging that you have sin in your life, sins you have committed and that you want to turn your life away from them.
 Sins are the things we do that are in opposition to God’s will. (lying, drunkenness, sexual immorality, etc.)